sopra-fs22-group-16/sopra-fs22-hannibal-server/README.md

 ### Debugging

-If something is not working and/or you don't know what is going on.
-We highly recommend that you use a debugger and step through the process step-by-step.

 To configure a debugger for SpringBoot's Tomcat servlet (i.e. the process you start with `./gradlew bootRun` command), do the following: